theonlygusti/testmyunit/README.md

 # TestMyUnit

-Ever wanted to see what certain parts of your code do for certain inputs?
-Yeah, me too, so I wrote this plugin.
+I wanted to make it easier to test certain parts of your code, for example evaluating functions under certain inputs without ever leaving vim.

 ## Installation